 Use your Chromebook offline

 - Write emails.
 Gmail Offline is built to support offline access, allowing mail to be read, responded to, searched and archived without network access.
-After first start-up, Gmail Offline will automatically synchronise messages and queued actions any time Chrome is running and an Internet connection is available.
+Gmail Offline will send your messages as soon as Wi-Fi is available.

 - View appointments.
-With offline access from the Google Calendar app, you can view a read-only version of your calendar no matter where you are.
+With offline access from the Google Calendar app, you can view a read-only version of your calendar.

 - View, create and edit documents.
-The Google Drive app allows you to view and edit Google Docs, Slides, Sheets and Drawings files.
+The Google Drive app lets you view and edit Google Docs, Slides, Sheets and Drawings files.

 - View and edit photos.
-Your Chromebook comes with a built-in photo editor, so that you can view and edit photos that are saved locally.
+Your Chromebook comes with a built-in photo editor, so you can view and edit photos that are saved to your Chromebook.

 - Listen to music.
-You can play music stored on your Chromebook's internal storage when you're offline.
-Copy music files that are there directly from a storage device like a USB stick or SD card.
+You can play music stored on your Chromebook when you're offline.
+Copy music files to your Chromebook directly from a storage device like a USB stick or SD card.

 - View Microsoft Office and Adobe .pdf files.
 You can easily use your Chromebook to view Microsoft Office or Adobe files without an Internet connection.

 - Take notes.
-With Google Keep, you'll be able to take and save short notes that will be synced to the cloud the next time that you're connected to the Internet.
+With Google Keep, you can take and save short notes that will save to the cloud the next time you're online.

 - Read offline web pages.
-If you've saved web pages for offline viewing later, these will open seamlessly in Google Chrome on your Chromebook.
+If you've saved web pages for offline viewing later, they will open in Google Chrome on your Chromebook.

-- Use offline-capable apps.
-Some very powerful web applications also have offline counterparts and you can find them in the Chrome Web Store.
-Some of these apps include The New York Times and Cloud Reader from Amazon.
+- Use other web apps.
+Some web applications also have offline counterparts, which you can find in the Chrome Web Store.
+These include The Economist and Cloud Reader from Amazon.

 - Play games.
-The Chrome Web Store is home to hundreds of games, many of which are also available offline, like Angry Birds and Cube Slam.
+The Chrome Web Store offers hundreds of games, many of which are also available offline, like Cut the Rope and Cube Slam.